snapshot-labs/envelop/README.md

 ## Sending test emails

-As triggering emails involve a few fastidious steps on the UI, a few CLI scripts are provided to trigger the email sending directly to a given email address.
+As triggering emails involve a few tedious steps on the UI, a few CLI scripts are provided to trigger the email sending directly to a given email address.

 ### To send a `subscribe` (verification) test email